Young Libyans are being persecuted and denied the freedom of expression under the guise of protecting “Libyan and Islamic values”.

 Libya articles on Democracy Chronicles

-The 2011 uprising created more space for free political association and participation in Libya.
+The 2011 uprising created more space for democracy in Libya but civil war and militarism have over taken democracy in almost all areas of the country.
 Under the regime of Mu’ammar al-Qadhafi, political parties were illegal, and all political activity was strictly monitored.
-While only a few parties initially organized after al-Qadhafi’s fall, the 2012 elections prompted a proliferation of over 100 parties that spanned the political spectrum, from socialists to Islamists.
 Also see our section on World Democracy and our articles on the Arab Spring.

 UN Offers Mediation To Form Libya Joint Constitutional Committee

 The UNs’ top official in conflict-scarred Libya has offered to mediate between political rivals in a renewed push for long-delayed elections,

 How Libya’s Fragile Unity Is Being Tested by Election

 Libya’s postponement of a key presidential vote set for Dec.
 24 was yet another example of the challenges it faces since Qaddafi’s fall.